 Systems integrator, Multimedia Plus, supplied the technical specification, solution and installation expertise for the project, coordinating with key suppliers, Mirage Associates (who provided Dataton Watchout and onsite support) and NEC.

 Guy Ferguson, Creative Technologist at Multimedia Plus comments: “This dynamic retail installation comprises 3 aisles, lined with 18 screens on each side, plus a bank of 20 screens at the end of each aisle.
-Because the last aisle in the store is half the size of the others, the client designed and installed a mirror wall to give the illusion that the screen image and store carried on, which produces a very interesting effect.

 “We programmed Dataton Watchout to run the complex video content that ran during the launch event—and because this is a permanent installation, we’re remotely programming new content on an on-going basis.